bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **throwIfEmpty**<**T**>(`factory`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that emits an error if the source completes without emitting a value.
+Returns an `ObservableLike` that emits an error if the source completes without emitting a value.

 **Type parameters:**